daggerok/docker/mysql-phpmyadmin/README.md

-# This docker compose file bootstrapping fresh mysql server with phpMyAdmin server.
+# mysql + phpMyAdmin docker compose file.

 _Could be used for quick project bootstrap or even development_